The task of writing two short answers (short essay questions) was removed from the GED Science test a few years ago.

 The thing is that most students don’t have a ton of experience with this kind of question.
 And they tend to struggle.

-To overcome this, you need your get familiar with basic concepts of science and become conversant with them.
+To overcome this, you need to get familiar with basic concepts of science and become conversant with them.

 We suggest that you keep this in mind and focus on GED Science video lessons and practice tests.